triton-inference-server/model_analyzer/docs/config.md

     perf_throughput: 3
 ```

-The score for each measurement will be a weighted average using the weights specified here.
+The score for each measurement will be a weighted average using the weights
+specified here.
+The above config will multiply obtained throughput by 0.4 and
+latency by 0.6 and use the sum as the score for the measurement.

 `<objective>` can be specified both globally and on a per model basis.